pupilfirst/wd201-scripts/ejs-templating/dynamic-html-with-ejs/README.md

 Now, if you navigate to `localhost:3000`, you will see the content from `index.ejs` being rendered.

-In the future lessons, we will learn more about how to use `ejs` effectively and build a full UI using templating.
+In the future lessons, we will learn more about "how to use `ejs` effectively and build a fully functional user interface using templating".